General Content Policies

 Embargoed Content (other)

-Authors or content creators often embargo their content due to publisher requirements, since many journal publishers require an embargo of anywhere from 6 months to 3 years, or because they wish to publish a book, author a paper based on research data, or apply for patent protection.
+Authors or content creators often embargo their content due to publisher requirements, since many journal publishers require an embargo of anywhere from 6 months to 4 years, or because they wish to publish a book, author a paper based on research data, or apply for patent protection.
 In such cases, users or their proxies may submit works through the VTechWorks submission form and enter an embargo period of their choice, or, if they have transferred their copyright to a journal publisher, enter an embargo period specified by the journal publisher.
+Please note that for scholarly articles, an open access policy was approved in March 2021 that enables Virginia Tech researchers to deposit the accepted version of their article without embargo.
+Articles accepted before policy approval remain subject to the journal's archiving policy and associated embargo.

 The screenshot shown below demonstrates shows how to assign an embargo period using the VTechWorks submission form.
 To keep one’s content files private until a certain date, enter the date on which it should become public.
 Each file you add can have a different embargo period.
 As indicated previously, information in the item record such as title, author, and abstract will be public and searchable, and only the associated file(s) will be inaccessible.
 Use the pop-up calendar to pick a date or type the date in manually.
 Examples: 2020-04-01 (file will become public on April 1, 2020); 2020-04 (file will become public on April 1, 2020); or 2020 (file will become public on January 1, 2020).